-- They enrich the soil with nutrients.
-They replenish the general deficiency of nutrients in the soil.
+- It enriches the soil with nutrients.
+It replenishes the general deficiency of nutrients in the soil.

-- The manures add organic matter called humus to the soil which restores the soil texture for better retention of water and for aeration of the soil.
-For example, organic matter present in the manures increases the water holding capacity of the sandy soil and drainage in clayey soil.
-They also avoid water logging in clay soils.
+- Manure adds organic matter called humus to the soil which restores the soil texture for better retention of water and for aeration of the soil.
+For example, organic matter present in the manure increases the water holding capacity of the sandy soil and drainage in clayey soil.
+It also prevents water logging in clay soils.

-- The organic matter of the manures provides food for the soil organisms which help in making nutrients available to plants.
+- The organic matter in the manure provides food for the soil organisms which help in making nutrients available to plants.

-Thus, organic manures help to improve the physical properties of soil, reduce soil erosion, increase the moisture holding capacity of soil and above all these advantages, they are low-cost nutrient carriers.
-Using biological waste is a way of recycling the farm waste.
-Manures also protect our environment from the harmful effects of synthetic chemicals or fertilisers.
+Thus, organic manure helps to improve the physical properties of soil, reduces soil erosion, increases the moisture holding capacity of soil and above all these advantages, is a low-cost nutrient carrier.
+Using biological waste is a way of recycling farm waste.
+Manure also protects our environment from the harmful effects of synthetic chemicals or fertilisers.

-- Manures are bulky with low nutrient content.
-The nutrients of manures are released slowly, not keeping pace with the high and rapid demand of nutrients by improved high-yielding hybrid varieties of crops.
+- Manure is bulky with low nutrient content.
+The nutrients in manure are released slowly and do not keep up with the high and rapid demand for nutrients of improved high-yielding hybrid varieties of crops.

-- Being bulky and voluminous, they are inconvenient to handle, store, and transport.
+- Being bulky and voluminous, it is inconvenient to handle, store, and transport.

-- Moreover, a manure is not nutrient specific and hence, it is not much useful when a particular nutrient is required in the soil for a particular crop.
+- Moreover, manure is not nutrient-specific and hence, it is not useful when a particular nutrient is required in the soil for a particular crop.

-- This layer is well moistened by the slurry of cattle dung or soil and water.
+- Spread a layer of well-mixed refuse of about 30cm thickness in the hole.
+This layer is moistened by the slurry of cattle dung or soil and water.

-- The second layer of mixed refuse is spread in the hole until the heap rises to a height of 45 to 60 cm above ground level.
+- Spread the second layer of mixed refuse in the hole until the heap rises to a height of 45 to 60 cm above ground level.

-- The top of this heap is then covered with a thin layer of moist earth.
+- Cover the top of this heap with a thin layer of moist earth.

-- After 3 months, the partially decomposed biomass is taken out and collected in a conical heap.
+- After 3 months, take out the partially decomposed biomass and collect it in a conical heap.

-- This heap is moistened if necessary and covered with earth.
-After another one or two months, the compost is ready for use in the field.
+- Moistened the heap if necessary and cover it with earth.
+After one or two months, the compost is ready for use in the field.

-The practice of green manuring includes growing, mulching by ploughing, and mixing of green crops with soil to improve physical structure and soil fertility.
-Green manures may include both leguminous and non-leguminous plants such as Egyptian clover, cluster beans, etc. Such plants are used to add nitrogen, phosphorus, and other organic matter to the soil to improve crop yield.
+The practice of green manuring includes growing, mulching by plowing, and mixing of green crops with soil to improve the physical structure and soil fertility.
+Green manure may include both leguminous and non-leguminous plants such as Egyptian clover, cluster beans, etc. Such plants are used to add nitrogen, phosphorus, and other organic matter to the soil to improve crop yield.

 Green manure crops are grown in the field for about 6 to 8 months and turned into the field at flowering stage.
 These crops remain buried for about one to two months.
 Plants should be completely decomposed before sowing the next crop.
 Generally, the crops which require high nutrient input are raised in the green manured field, such crops are rice, maize, sugarcane, cotton, and wheat.